hypergig/robo-jenkins/README.md

 * on repo registry changes _(not implemented)_

 ## Brancher Job
 The brancher jobs are created by the seed job, and are responsible for processing all the branches in it's repo.
 It will iterate through each branch, determine what job template to use, and create the resulting build job.
-Determining the job template _(not implemented)_ will eventually happen one of three ways: From the the repo registry, from the `.robo` file at the root of the repo, or by auto discovery.
+Determining the job template can happen one of three ways: From the the repo registry, from the `.robo` file at the root of the repo, or by auto discovery _(not implemented)_.
 The brancher is to uphold the brancher contract with the job templates.

 ### Triggers
 * on external job template repo _(not implemented)_ changes via git hook